Tag Archives: Ingrid Thulin

 Are they secret lovers or platonic friends?
 They seem like husband and wife.

-While the story is astounding, the visual qualities of Wild Strawberries are amazing.
+While the story is astounding, the visual qualities of Wild Strawberries are exceptional.

 There is so much going on in Wild Strawberries.
 The closest adjectives to describe the experience are hallucinogenic and mesmerizing.

 The people gathered over a meal were young, fresh, and carefree.
-They all have a life ahead of them and almost every viewer can recount a time when they felt that way.
+They all have lives ahead of them, and almost every viewer can recount a time when they felt that way.

-Wild Strawberries (1957) possesses many facets of the human experience like sorrow, joy, depression, acceptance, frustration, and fulfillment.
+Wild Strawberries (1957) explores many facets of the human experience, including sorrow, joy, depression, acceptance, frustration, and fulfillment.

 Oscar Nominations: Best Original Screenplay